Music of the Solomon Islands: Rorogwela

 In 1969/1970, ethnomusicologist Hugo Zemp recorded a number of local songs which were released on an LP in 1973, as a part of the UNESCO Musical Sources collection.
 One of the songs, a lullaby named "Rorogwela", sung by Afunakwa, a Northern Malaita woman, was used as a vocal sample in a 1992 single "Sweet Lullaby" by the French electronica duo Deep Forest, becoming a worldwide hit but also causing some controversy over perceived "pillaging" of the world music heritage by Western musicians.
 This is because while the single went on to be successful, Afunakwa was not originally credited for singing the vocal sample.
 Deep Forest claimed they had asked permission of her to use her voice on their single, but it was later revealed she was never consulted before the song was made.

 Rorogwela's melody was also used in Jan Garbarek's "Pygmy Lullaby".
 It was named as such because he thought the melody used in Deep Forest's "Sweet Lullaby" was African.
 Later, when he learned the melody was actually from Solomon Islands, he agreed to no longer refer to it as "Pygmy Lullaby".
 Also, he did not use the vocal track by Afunakwa, only the melody from the song.

 The lyrics to Rorogwela translate to:

-Young brother, young brother, be quiet You are crying, but our father has left us He has gone to the place of the dead To protect the living, to protect the orphan child.
+Young sibling, young sibling, be quiet You are crying, but our father has left us He has gone to the place of the dead To protect the living, to protect the orphan child.